james-card/cnext/README.md

 I'm now releasing this work to the public in the hopes that other people find it useful.

+## StringLib

+C's string.h really only supports charcter arrays.
+For doing anything practical with strings, you really need dynamic memory.
+I created StringLib for this purpose.
+This library contains utilities for dynamically resizing and appending to string, getting text within a string, etc.

+### Bytes Objects

+The problem with strings is that they're slow.
+When repeatedly concatenating strings, calculating the amout of memory currently used requries traversing each string repeatedly.
+To address this, I created a Bytes type that is a pointer to an unsigned char value with metadata about the string stored *BEFORE* the pointer.
+This allows for quick computation of the amount of memory a string is currently using and also where to do concatenations.
+This also allows for optimizing allocations to reduce the total number of calls to realloc.
+Bytes objects can be used anywhere a regular C string can be used, except with a call to `free()`.
+All of my data types have their own destructors that return NULL, including strings and Bytes objects.
+Use of `free()` is *HIGHLY DISCOURAGED* with these libraries.
+You should always use the appropriate destructor for an object instead.

 ## Scope

 Unlike C++, variables that go out of scope aren't automatically destructed.
 The classic way of handling this in C is to use goto statements that point to the end of the function where the code responsible for teardown is.
 However, since C99, it's been possible to declare variables other than at the beginning of functions and putting a goto before a variable declaration won't work.
 So, we've been left to either continue to declare all our variables at the tops of our functions or painstakingly destroy all our allocated variables on every return statement.
 I finally got fed up with this and created a Scope object to handle this problem.
 This allows for tracking of variables that are to be destroyed before the function exits.
 Having this as an independent object gives the programmer control over what gets cleaned up in this way and what does not.
 Just put `scopeBegin();` at the beginning of your function, add pointers to it with `scopeAdd(pointer, destructor);`, and call `scopeEnd();` to cleanup everyting before a return statement.  *MUCH* cleaner.
 If you add something to scope that you later want to remove from tracking and keep a valid pointer for, just call `scopeRemove(pointer);`.
 If you want to remove it from tracking *AND* call its destructor, call `scopeRelease(pointer);`.